jomivz/jomivz.github.io/index.md

 This is publicly accessible personal [cheatsheets](/cheatsheets) and [mindmaps](/mindmaps) available at [jmvwork.xyz](/),
 > - about IT experiments in networking and system administration, forensics and pentesting.
+> - Most of my notes are discovered by other security researchers and I do not claim their ownership.

+**DO IT, BETTER, FASTER, STRONGER**

 Using markdowns as notes allows to fetch commands (using ```grep``` plus keywords) in order to be the more efficient in several situations, like when maintaining, auditing, investigating, passing exam or participating to a CTF.